-5.2 Supported Authentication Types
+16.2 Supported Authentication Types

-Refer to the table below for details of the authentication types which GPS supports.
-The <Type> value is the name as used in the RDX web service (Ws_AddUpDelCredentials) and as described below:
+Refer to the table below for details of the authentication types which Thredd supports.
+The <Type> value is the name as used in the 3D Secure web service / Cards API) and as described below:

 Туре Description RBA Risk-Based authentication (done via Cardinal).
 The authentication decision is done based on the Cardinal rule's engine, which generate a risk score, based on factors such as country, IP address, merchant category, transaction type and amount.
-Note: Cardinal automatically enrols your cards in this service.
-You do not need to do this via GPS web services.
+Note : Cardinal automatically enrols your cards in this service.
+You do not need to do this via Thredd web services or Cards API.
 OTPSMS OTP SMS authentication.
 Cardinal generates a single-use One-Time Password (OTP).
-GPS sends the OTP in a SMS text message to the cardholder's mobile phone number and the cardholder enters the OTP in the 3D Secure screen to authenticate.
+Thredd sends the OTP in a SMS text message to the cardholder's mobile phone number and the cardholder enters the OTP in the 3D Secure screen to authenticate.
 BIOMETRIC Biometric authentication.
-Cardinal sends a Biometric authentication request to GPS and we forward this to your systems.
+Cardinal sends a Biometric authentication request to Thredd and we forward this to

+Туре Description your systems.
 You need to verify the cardholder using your customer smart phone application, via Biometric data, such as a fingerprint scan, obtained from the cardholder's mobile device.
-Your customer application manages the Biometric verification and returns a response to GPS.
+Your customer application manages the Biometric verification and returns a response to Thredd.
 OUTOFBAND In-App authentication.
-Cardinal sends the Out Of Band (OOB) authentication request to GPS and we forward this to your systems.
+Cardinal sends the Out Of Band (OOB) authentication request to Thredd and we forward this to your systems.
 You need to verify the cardholder using your customer smart phone application, for example by asking the user to enter a username and password.
-Your customer application manages the verification and returns a response to GPS.
-Note: OOB is currently not available.
-Please check with your 3DSecure Implementation Manager before integrating this

-Туре Description method. КВА The cardholder is asked to verify their identity by providing the answer to a question such as 'What is your mother's maiden name?' or 'What is the name of your favourite pet?
-KBA may be combined with OTP SMS or OTP Email.
-Dynamic Card- holder Veri- fication (CVV) Dynamic CVV linking is available through GPS only if you use an external 3D Secure provider.
-Note: GPS does not currently support dynamic CVV linking through Cardinal (our 3D Secure provider).
+Your customer application manages the verification and returns a response to Thredd. КВА The cardholder is asked to verify their identity by providing the answer to a question such as 'What is your mother's maiden name?' or 'What is the name of your favourite pet?
+Note: KBA is combined with OTP SMS, to meet the two-factor requirement for Strong Customer Authentication (SCA).